gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Dependency resolution honors the target platform of the consuming Jar binary, so that all API dependencies must be compatible with the target platform.
 - Allows an arbitrary graph of custom libraries and Java libraries to be assembled and built.

-## Story: Plugin author defines variants for custom component
+## Story: Plugin author defines variants for custom Jar binary

 Plugin author extends `JarBinarySpec` to declare custom variant dimensions: